What to Do When Your Emergency Fund Runs Out

 Look for Financial Assistance

-Depending on your situation you may qualify for help with energy bills, phone bills, cash assistance, housing assistance.
+Depending on your situation, you may qualify for help with energy bills, phone bills, cash assistance, and housing assistance.
 Programs worth exploring include:

 - Supplemental Nutrition Assistance Benefits (SNAP)